 Katie Vlietstra serves the National Association for the Self-Employed as Vice President for Government Relations and Public Affairs, leading the association’s federal advocacy and public affairs strategy in representing the 23 million self-employed.

-Additional volunteer service includes the board of directors for the Women Under Forty Political Action Committee and her international sorority, Phi Sigma Sigma, she also serves as a softball coach for Virginia Special Olympics.
+Katie is the immediate past president of Women in Government Relations, the largest professional development organization for women int he field of government relations.
+Additional volunteer service includes the board of directors for the Women Under Forty Political Action Committee, her international sorority, Phi Sigma Sigma, and as a softball coach for Virginia Special Olympics.

 A graduate from both Chapman University (B.A.) and George Mason University (M.A.), Katie will tell anyone she experienced the best of both coasts, being born and raised on the West and pursuing her professional life on the East.

 Katie and her husband, David Wonnenberg, reside on Capitol Hill with their 90lbs black Labrador, Coltrane.
 Most weekends you can find them roaming Eastern Market or playing a game of volleyball behind the Lincoln Memorial.